closerdao/tdf-game-guide/06_community-living/README.md

 - **Celebration** - Marking milestones, seasons, and achievements
 - **Care** - Supporting each other through challenges

-## 🌦️ Weather Adaptation

-TDF operates in the Alentejo region of Portugal, where weather conditions can be extreme and variable.
-All community members must be prepared for:

-- **Hot, Dry Summers** - Temperatures exceeding 40°C, requiring hydration, sun protection, and heat management
-- **Heavy Rainfall** - Occasional flooding and water management challenges
-- **Strong Winds** - Dust storms and wind protection needs
-- **Seasonal Variations** - Water availability and agricultural cycles that affect daily life

-**Safety Protocols**: Weather adaptation strategies and emergency procedures are covered during orientation and must be followed by all community members.

 ## 🎪 Special Events